JuiceFS Cloud Service Quick Start Guide

-This is a quick start guide for JuiceFS Cloud Service.
+This is a quick start guide for JuiceFS Enterprise Edition.
 If you are using the JuiceFS Community Edition, please visit Community Edition Documentation.

 - FUSE: JuiceFS achieves POSIX compatibility via FUSE, make sure you have FUSE installed: